Fuji-class battleship: Background

-In the late 19th century, the strategy of the Imperial Japanese Navy was based on the radical Jeune Ecole naval philosophy, as promoted by French military advisor and naval architect Emile Bertin.
+In the late 19th century, the strategy of the Imperial Japanese Navy was based on the radical Jeune École naval philosophy, as promoted by French military advisor and naval architect Emile Bertin.
 This emphasised cheap torpedo boats and commerce raiding to offset expensive, heavily armoured ships.
 The acquisition of two German-built s by the Imperial Chinese Beiyang Fleet in 1885 threatened Japan's interests in Korea.
 A visit by the Chinese warships to Japan in early 1891 forced the Japanese government to acknowledge that the IJN required similarly armed and armoured ships of its own to counter the ironclads; the three lightly armoured s ordered from France would not suffice, despite their powerful guns.
 The IJN decided to order a pair of the latest battleships from the United Kingdom as Japan lacked the technology and capability to construct its own battleships.

 Obtaining funding for the battleships was a struggle for the Japanese government.
 The initial request was submitted in the budget of Prime Minister Matsukata Masayoshi in 1891, but was deleted by the Diet of Japan due to political infighting.
 Matsukata submitted the request again and, when again denied, was forced to dissolve his cabinet.
 His successor, Prime Minister Itō Hirobumi, attempted to pass the funding measure in 1892, but he also failed.
 This led to an extraordinary personal intervention by Emperor Meiji in a statement dated 10 February 1893, wherein the emperor offered to fund the construction of the two battleships himself, through an annual reduction in the expenses of the Imperial Household, and asked that all government officials likewise agree to a reduction in their salaries by ten percent.
 The funding measure for the Fuji-class battleships was passed by the Japanese Diet soon after.
 Completion of the ships was originally scheduled for 1899, but the start of the First Sino-Japanese War shortly before they were laid down in 1894 caused the government to accelerate the schedule by two years.